RhinoHealth/user-resources/examples/generalized-compute/interactive-3d-slicer-with-extensions/README.md

 ### **Description**

 This example provides files that can be used with the Rhino Health Generalized Compute capability to remotely run an interactive 3D Slicer session to view and/or annotate DICOM data on a Rhino Client.
-It also includes several extensions that allow a user to save their output as DICOM images instead of NIfTI
+It also includes several extensions that allow a user to save their output as DICOM images instead of NIfTI.

 It shows how to:
 * Structure a Dockerfile to run an interactive 3D Slicer application